mattboggess/tokn/README.md

   - preprocessing: Scripts that preprocess and prepare the raw data for term and relation extraction
   - term_extraction: Models for the term extraction task
   - relation_extraction: Models for the relation extraction task
+  - environment.yml: Conda environment file with Python packages
+  - notebook.ipynb: Notebook to generate figures and tables for the report